omnipackage — zsh

 • Build new package formats.
 RPM and DEB only — Flatpak, Snap, AppImage, AUR, and Nix are different bets.

 • Host your repository.
-You bring the bucket — the trade-off is no vendor lock-in and your packages live in storage you control.
+You bring the storage — an S3 bucket or a local filesystem path — and in return get no vendor lock-in, with your packages in storage you control.

 • Sandbox installed software.
-Packages run with the same privileges any apt install package gets — there's no Flatpak-style isolation unless you ship it as part of your package (e.g. an AppArmor / SELinux profile, or a bwrap / firejail wrapper around your binary).
+Packages run with the same privileges any apt install package gets — no Flatpak-style isolation unless you ship it yourself (e.g. an AppArmor / SELinux profile, or a bwrap / firejail wrapper around your binary).

 Projects using OmniPackage